 Please refer to the Sidewalk Clearing Map (pdf) for a visual of sidewalk clearing responsibility.

 - Call Public Works at 403-342-8238 to enquire about a sidewalk normally cleared by The City.

-- Call the RCMP non-emergency complaint line at 403-343-5575 to register a complaint about snow removal on a residential or private business sidewalk or a private parking lot.
+- Call the Police non-emergency line at 403-343-5575 to register a complaint about snow removal on a residential or private business sidewalk or a private parking lot.

 Parks staff clear nearly 23 km of trails during the winter season.

 Please refer to the Winter Trail Snow Clearing Map (pdf) for specifics on which trails have been selected for clearing.
 For more information, please contact Parks Amenities Services at 403-342-8299.

 We aim to clear snow from transit stops within 10 days of snowfall.